-An external modem connected to a system controller.
+A modem connected to a 3500Plus System Controller.

 The remote modem must be an external type capable of being configured to automatically answer incoming calls.
-Because the system controller does not output any modem configuration information, the remote modem must be completely transparent to the controller.
+Because the 3500Plus System Controller does not output any modem configuration information, the remote modem must be completely transparent to the controller.
 The only modems tested by PESA for use as remote modems are the Practical Peripherals PM288MT II and the U.S. Robotics Sportster 28.8 using the following initialization strings: